GLOBAL MARKETS-Equities eye third week of gains after tech boost, dollar dips | Business

 GLOBAL MARKETS-Equities eye third week of gains after tech boost, dollar dips

-Global shares were on course for their third straight week of gains on Friday, buoyed by tech stocks in Asia overnight, while the dollar dipped and oil prices held steady.
+Global shares got a tech boost to help tee up a third straight week of gains on Friday, despite growing inflation concerns, while the dollar dipped and oil prices bounced off their lows.

-Global shares were on course for their third straight week of gains on Friday, buoyed by tech stocks in Asia overnight, while the dollar dipped and oil prices held steady.
-MSCI's broadest gauge of global shares was up 0.1% in early European trade, 1.4% higher on the week and just 0.8% off its all-time high.
+Global shares got a tech boost to help tee up a third straight week of gains on Friday, despite growing inflation concerns, while the dollar dipped and oil prices bounced off their lows.
+MSCI's broadest gauge of global shares was up 0.1%, 1.4% higher on the week, and just 0.8% off its all-time high.
 Europe's top markets were all up, with the biggest, Britain's FTSE 100, up 0.4%.

+Fed Chair Jerome Powell speaks later on Friday in a panel discussion.
+Across commodities, oil prices bounced off their overnight lows, up 0.3%, with both Brent crude and West Texas Intermediate just about in the black for the week and earlier threatening to break a multi-week winning run.

-Across commodities, oil was flat with Brent crude set for its first losing week in seven and West Texas Intermediate its first in nine.
-Gold was up 0.5% on the back of the weaker dollar, on course for its second week of gains.
+Gold was up 0.4% on the back of the weaker dollar, on course for its second week of gains.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)